 Process class Description Example of reagents Dewaxing (Dewaxing) Solvents that remove the paraffin and, following the paraffin removal, the subsequent graded alcohol series, at the beginning of a staining program.
-Xylene Xylene substitute Descending alcohol series: 100 %, 95 %, 70 % alcohol Neutralizing (Neutralizing) Reagents that have little or no effect on the stain application or the stain development and that have a roughly neutral pH value.
+Xylene Xylene substitute Descending alcohol series: 100 %, 95 %, 70 % alcohol Neutralising (Neutralising) Reagents that have little or no effect on the stain application or the stain development and that have a roughly neutral pH value.
 Example: Distilled water step before a staining step.
 Distilled water (demineralized)/ fresh water (not in rinsing water stations!)
-Thinners with distilled water Aqueous alcoholic solutions (e.g. 70 % ethanol) Staining (Staining) Staining solutionsWood stainsOxidizing agents (e.g. periodic acid of the PAS staining) All staining solutionsWood stains and oxidizing agents Differentiating (Differentiating) Reagents that remove excess color from the product.
+Thinners with distilled water Aqueous alcoholic solutions (e.g. 70 % ethanol) Staining (Staining) Staining solutions Wood stains Oxidizing agents (e.g. periodic acid of the PAS staining) All staining solutions Wood stains and oxidizing agents Differentiating (Differentiating) Reagents that remove excess color from the product.
 Reagents that are required for the stain development or a color change.
 HCl solution (alcoholic or aqueous) Acetic acid Ammonia water Scott's tap water Bluing solution Blue Buffer Lithium carbonate Alcohols (various concentrations) Dehydrating (Dehydrating) Reagents of the ascending alcohol series, at the end of a staining program.
 Subsequent solvent steps (xylene or xylene substitute), at the end of a staining program, for preparing the coverslipping operation.
-Dehydration: • Ascending alcohol series: 70 %, 95 %, 100 % alcohol Preparing the coverslipping operation: • Xylene No class (no class) Xylene substitute Reagents that do not require any special assignment in the bathlayout
+Dehydration: Ascending alcohol series: 70 %, 95 %, 100 % alcohol Preparing the coverslipping operation: Xylene Xylene substitute Unloader • Reagent that is individually defined by the user as a last program step and can be assigned to an unloading station (e.g. for a xylene substitute and/or a further alcohol etc.).
+It is recommended to use UNL in the reagent name and abbreviation for easier identification.
+Predefined in Reagent List: • Alcohol (UNL Alcohol) • Xylene (UNL Xylene) • Water (UNL Water) • Empty (UNL Empty) Additional User defined: • Xylene substitute • and other reagents No class (no class) Reagents that do not require any special assign •